patchan/potatofy/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/patchan/potatofy)](https://github.com/patchan/potatofy/releases/latest)

 The latest version of potatofy is available for download [here](https://github.com/patchan/potatofy/releases/latest).
 Download the appropriate file for your operating system (``potatofy_win.zip`` for Windows, or ``potatofy_mac.app.zip`` for MacOS).
 To run the program, unzip the downloaded file and open the potatofy shortcut (on Windows) or open ``potatofy_mac.app`` (on MacOS).

+## Build from source

+To build potatofy from source, run `pyinstaller potatofy_mac.spec` if you are on MacOS or `pyinstaller potatofy_win.spec` on Windows.
+Once complete, potatofy can be found in the `/dist` folder.